Santen Pharmaceutical (OTCMKTS:SNPHY) Releases FY 2021 Earnings Guidance

-Several equities analysts have recently commented on SNPHY shares.
-Daiwa Capital Markets upgraded shares of Santen Pharmaceutical from an underperform rating to a neutral rating in a report on Wednesday, July 21st.
+Several equities analysts recently commented on the stock.
+Daiwa Capital Markets raised shares of Santen Pharmaceutical from an underperform rating to a neutral rating in a research report on Wednesday, July 21st.
 Mizuho raised shares of Santen Pharmaceutical from a neutral rating to a buy rating in a research report on Monday, June 7th.

 Santen Pharmaceutical Co, Ltd engages in the manufacture and sale of pharmaceutical products and medical devices.
 It operates through the following segments: Pharmaceuticals and Others.
 The Pharmaceuticals segment includes prescription ophthalmic drugs, anti-rheumatic pharmaceuticals, and over-the-counter products.